-"We view academic dishonesty as a threat to the integrity and intellectual mission of our institution.
-Any breach of the academic honesty policy - either intentionally or unintentionally - will be taken seriously and may result not only in failure in the course, but in suspension or expulsion from the college.
-It is each student's responsibility to read, understand and comply with the general academic honesty policy at Monmouth College, as defined here in the Scots Guide, and to the specific guidelines for each course, as elaborated on the professor's syllabus."
+We therefore require all our students to contribute to this community of learners and to make a vigorous commitment to academic honesty.
+We view academic dishonesty as a threat to the integrity and intellectual mission of our institution.
+Any breach of the academic honesty policy-either intentionally or unintentionally-will be taken seriously and may result not only in failure in the course, but in suspension or expulsion from the College.

+It is each student's responsibility to read, understand and comply with the general academic honesty policy at Monmouth College, as defined here in the Scots Guide, and to the specific guidelines for each course, as elaborated on the professor's syllabus.

-"The following areas are examples of violations of the academic honesty policy:
+The following areas are examples of violations of the academic honesty policy:

 - 1. Cheating on tests, labs, etc; - 2.
 Plagiarism, i.e., using the words, ideas, writing, or work of another without giving appropriate credit; - 3.
 Improper collaboration between students, i.e., not doing one's own work on outside assignments specified as group projects by the instructor; - 4.
-Submitting work previously submitted in another course, without previous authorization by the instructor."
+Submitting work previously submitted in another course, without previous authorization by the instructor.

-"Please note that this list is not intended to be exhaustive."
+Please note that this list is not intended to be exhaustive.